cybnity/iac-helm-charts/cybnity-platform/README.md

 Description: each deployable application provisioning is defined via Helm chart and sub-charts.
 - [reactive-messaging-gateway](charts/reactive-messaging-gateway): Helm provisioning project of containerized web backend server.
 - [web-reactive-frontend](charts/web-reactive-frontend): Helm provisioning project of containerized web frontend server.
-- [namespace](charts/namespace): Helm provisioning project regarding namespace implemented into a CYBNITY cluster.

 ## REUSABLE PROVISIONING SYSTEM PROJECTS
 Perimeter: some infrastructure third-party software (e.g Zookeeper application) are available on the market as template of provisioning helping to quickly customize the runtime (provisioning of pre-configured Docker image) into a Kubernetes platform.
 Some infrastructure components are reused by CYBNITY as infrastructure systems with customization of the prepared templates of their images helmization.

-Project type: Helm implementation structures.
+Project type: Helm implementation structure.

 Description: several generic infrastructure projects required by the CYBNITY implementation architecture are managed.